Generic selectors

 Anointings are mentioned throughout both the Old and New Testaments.
 While the connection between oil and the Holy Spirit is generally accepted by most people, the evidence is not quite as clear as in the case of dove, wind, or fire.
 Still, the Bible establishes this in the use and purpose of anointing, as is evident in the following scriptures:

-1 SAMUEL 6:13 And Samuel took the horn of oil and anointed him in the midst of his brothers.
-And the spirit of the LORD came upon David from that day forward.
-And Samuel rose up and went to Ramah.
+1 SAMUEL 16:13 Then Samuel took the horn of oil and anointed him in the midst of his brothers; and the Spirit of the LORD came upon David from that day forward.
+So Samuel arose and went to Ramah.

 David was anointed with oil, at which time he received and was empowered by God’s Holy Spirit.
-Unlike Saul, who was so corrupt that God withdrew the Holy Spirit from him, David was one of the most dedicated and beloved servants of God.
 The connection between the anointing oil and the Holy Spirit is unambiguous.

-That the Holy Spirit is the power of God is firmly established in the OT as well:
+That the Holy Spirit is the power of God is firmly established in the Old Testament as well:

-ZECHARIAH 4:6 Then he answered and spoke to me, saying, “This is the Word of the LORD to Zerubbabel, saying, ‘Not by might, nor by power [of men], but by [the power of] My Spirit,’ says the LORD of hosts.”
+ZECHARIAH 4:6 So he [the angel] answered and said to me [Zechariah]: “This is the word of the LORD to Zerubbabel: ‘Not by might nor by power [of men], but by [the power of] My Spirit,’ Says the LORD of hosts.

 Jesus described the Holy Spirit as a “Comforter”[24] in the book of John:

 The Greek word parakleetos is a masculine gender descriptive noun.
 Grammatically, the gender of the descriptive noun never modifies or changes the gender of the principle noun.
-In this case, the principle noun is “spirit” from the Greek pneuma, which is neuter gender.
-Therefore, the five personal pronouns “it” are translated from the Greek neuter gender personal pronoun auto.
-They should never be translated in the masculine gender as “him” or “whom.”
+In this case, the principle noun is spirit from the Greek pneuma, which is neuter gender.
+The five personal pronouns “it” are translated from the Greek neuter gender personal pronoun auto.
+They should never be translated as the masculine gender pronouns “him” or “whom.”

-Unlike the previous noun symbols (oil, dove, wind, and fire) described in this chapter, the Holy Spirit, as a “Comforter,” is instead a function or purpose.
-However, as a Comforter, it in no way implies the Holy Spirit is a living being any more than a thick blanket, commonly called a comforter, is a living being.
-The function or purpose of the blanket comforter is simply to provide warmth during cold winter nights.
+Unlike the previous noun symbols (oil, dove, wind, and fire), the Holy Spirit, as a Comforter, is instead a function or purpose.
+However, it in no way implies the Holy Spirit is a living being any more than a thick blanket, commonly called a comforter, is a living being.
+The function or purpose of the blanket is simply to provide comforting warmth during cold winter nights.

 CHAPTER 2